Category: Email / Inbox tools

 Gmail

-Thunderbird fails first because it requires installing a desktop app and configuring IMAP or SMTP accounts before email can be sent.
+Thunderbird fails first because it requires configuring IMAP or SMTP accounts before messages can be sent before email.

 Verdict